“We need spaces like this to be heard. When somebody hears you, little by little, you begin to heal.”

 Participants’ experiences are as diverse as the people themselves, and their voices converged over shared themes of invisibility, strength, distress, resilience, unhealed trauma, and determination.

-Take Action: Advocate for equity and healing.
+Take Action: Advocate for equity and healing

-Join us.
 Be among the first to hear about events, news, and urgent actions you can take to transform Oregon’s response to crime.